 Special Aquatic Sites (SAS): Projects with temporary or permanent fill in, or secondary impacts to, SAS (other than inland wetlands) do not qualify for this PGP (see Appendix A).
 For Minor/Major projects, all SAS (other than inland wetlands) within the project area shall be delineated.
 Shellfish beds: Projects proposing to fill or dredge in NH Fish and Game designated shellfish beds (open or closed) used for recreation harvest, whether directly or indirectly, do not qualify for authorization under this PGP and must be reviewed as an Individual Permit project.
 Applicants must ensure that all projects proposed in or adjacent to any shellfish beds identified on these maps are designed to avoid and minimize adverse affects.
-Maps of designated shellfish beds used for recreation harvest are located at: www.nae.usace.army.mil/reg/NHFGRecreatonHarvestShellfishBeds.pdf.
+Maps of designated shellfish beds used for recreation harvest are located at:

+www.nae.usace.army.mil/reg/NHFGRecreatonHarvestShellfishBeds.pdf.

-New Hampshire Special Wetlands: Projects with temporary or permanent fill in, or secondary impacts to special wetlands, do not qualify as a Minimum Impact Project (see Appendix A).
+New Hampshire Special Wetlands: Projects with temporary or permanent fill in, or secondary impacts to special wetlands, do not qualify as a Minimum impact project (see Appendix A) except where an applicant has adopted NHB and/or Fish and Game recommendations to avoid impacts to the special wetland.
 For Minor/Major projects, the applicant shall delineate all special wetlands including VPs on the property using Federal delineation methods (see GC 2).
 The Corps and the DES may waive these delineation requirements on a case-by-case basis after consultation with the each other, the EPA and U.S. FWS.
 Naturally vegetated upland buffers are especially essential to protect their functions.
 Vernal Pools (VP): These are a type of Special Wetland.
 The applicant must minimize surrounding upland impacts to the greatest extent practicable, with the effort to minimize impacts being commensurate with the value of the VP.
 Impact minimization should be in accordance with Best Development Practices: Conserving pool-breeding amphibians in residential and commercial development in the northeastern U.S., 2002; Calhoun and Klemens.
 E.g., site clearing, grading and construction activities should be limited to <25% of the VP seasonal pool terrestrial habitat, and roads and driveways should be excluded from the VP envelope.
 For Minor/Major Impact projects, the applicant shall delineate all VPs on the property in accordance with Federal boundaries (see GC 2).
 The Corps may waive this requirement on a case-by-case basis.